pupil-labs/pupil-docs/user-docs/pupil-capture.md

 > {{< video-webm src="/videos/surface-tracking/srf-tracking.webm" >}}

-Surfaces can be defined with Pupil Capture in real-time, or offline with Pupil Player.
+Surfaces can be defined with Pupil Capture in real-time, or post-hoc with Pupil Player.
 In both cases the necessary steps are as follows:

 *   Prepare your environment as described above.